wp-plugins/nextgen-facebook/readme.txt

 Tested Up To: 3.8.1
 Stable Tag: 7.4.3

-Improve Ranking and Click-Through-Rate (CTR) on Social Websites and Google Search &mdash; Also Includes Social Sharing Buttons!
+Improve ranking and click-through-rate (CTR) on social websites and Google Search &mdash; Also includes social sharing buttons!

 == Description ==

-NextGEN Facebook (NGFB) provides information that social websites need to improve **Google Search rank and sharing on Facebook, Google+, Twitter, LinkedIn, Pinterest, StumbleUpon, Tumblr and and many more** &mdash; along with providing many of the most popular social sharing buttons.
+NextGEN Facebook (NGFB) **provides information that social websites need** to improve **Google Search rank and sharing on Facebook, Google+, Twitter, LinkedIn, Pinterest, StumbleUpon, Tumblr and and many more** &mdash; along with providing many of the most popular social sharing buttons.

 = Quick List of Features =